Adult Re-Education Fund

 Wilfong Family Scholarship Fund

-Many members of the Wilfong family and those they married attended Charlottesville, Wilkinson and Eastern Hancock High School and presided in Hancock County.
+Many members of the Wilfong family and those they married attended Charlottesville, Wilkinson, and Eastern Hancock High School and resided in Hancock County.
 Founders of the fund, Cheryl, Dona (& James Fuller), Paul (& Debbie), honor the Wilfong Family heritage through this need-based scholarship for Eastern Hancock students who might not otherwise be able to attain a college education.
-Their father was a poor student, so this was part of their inspiration for the Scholarship and who they had in mind to help.
+Their father was a poor student, so this was part of their inspiration for the scholarship and who they had in mind to help.
 This scholarship provides financial assistance to a graduating senior or an adult graduate of Eastern Hancock High School who plans to pursue an accredited degree or certification at a college, university, or other post-secondary institution.

 Hazel Sitton Woost Scholarship Endowment Fund